natecdr/tuttut/README.md

  This is the generated tab for a twinkle twinkle little star midi.

 ## Limitations
-The generated tabs are often different from how a human would play.
+The algorithm tries to approximate as well as possible the way a human would arrange and play pieces.
+However, it may sometimes not be perfect and the final tab may need some tweaking.

-Also, the tool can't handle complicated multi-channel MIDI files, but it's not what it's made for.
+The tool can't handle complicated multi-channel MIDI files, but it's not what it's made for.

+Slides, Hammer-on, Pull-offs and other advanced techniques are not modeled.

 # Behind the tool